-Hello, Dolly!
+4078 4079 Hello, Dolly!
 It's so nice to have you back where you belong Written by Jerry Herman, sung by Louis Armstrong

 In classical physics, the physical quantities are represented by c-numbers, that is, scalar commuting variables, possibly random in stochastic dynamics or in classical statistical mechanics.
-In quantum physics, the situation is different.
-The physical quantities cannot be directly observed or manipulated; hence we refrain from the idea that they might take well-defined scalar values.
-The microscopic description of a system requires counterintuitive concepts, which nevertheless have a precise mathematical representation, and which will eventually turn out to fit experiments.
+In quantum physics, we have to give up such an idea.
+The physical quantities cannot be directly observed or manipulated; and we are no longer allowed to imagine that they might take well-defined scalar values.
+The microscopic description of a system requires counterintuitive concepts, which nevertheless have a precise mathematical representation, and which will eventually turn out to perfectly fit experiments.